BTG001/birthday/README.md

   * Commit your changes using detailed explanations
   * Push to the branch you created('git push origin feat-improve') Create a pull request

+  ### Github Pages

+  Here is a link to the live siteon Github Pages 'https://btg001.github.io/birthday/'

   ### Contact Information